cjacobwade/HelpfulScripts/README.md

 HelpfulScripts
 ==============

-A collection of random, useful scripts
+A collection of random, useful scripts.
+Please check the date these scripts were made before using them in your project!
+If they're more than 1-2 years old they may not work with your version of Unity- if you run into that let me know and I'll deprecate them.

 LICENSE MIT